TheForwardDev/doc/en/fields/index.md

 <a name="raw-mode"></a>
 ### Raw Mode

-You may not have to use this mode when using the panel, but the point is that it will simply output the value of the field that was originally assigned to it, without any additional modifications.
+You may not have to use this mode when using the panel.
+The point is that it will simply output the value of the field that was originally assigned to it, without any additional modifications.

 This mode is ideal for exporting, to ultimately display the original content for further importing.

+<a name="life-cycle"></a>
+## Field Life Cycle

 In the process of declaring fields, you can change the visual states of each of them, but before we look at the examples, let's briefly review the basic life cycle of a field.

 **Cycle through FormBuilder**

 - the field is declared in the resource,
 - the field enters the `FormBuilder`,
 - the `FormBuilder` fills the field,